C-Loftus/C-Loftus.github.io/content/about.md

 ---
 showReadingTime: false
 showTOC: false
-title: My Background
+title: About Me
 summary: About me.
+# draft: true
 categories:
   - Contact
 ---

 Hi!
-I'm Colton, a senior at Princeton University studying computer science.
-I am specialized in machine learning and am also particularly interested in tech accessibility.

-Please feel free to reach out to me through any of the methods listed in the contact page.
+I'm Colton, please feel free to reach out to me through any of the methods listed in the contact page.

+I am a programmer by trade and currently work in the Life Sciences Industry.
+My professional background and academic projects can be found on my [contact](/contact) page